The Difference between Facial Paralysis & Bell’s Palsy

 Dr. Azizzadeh, expert facial paralysis surgeon in Beverly Hills and founder of the Facial Paralysis Institute aims to educate those inflicted with the disorder regarding one major distinction: What is the difference between facial paralysis and Bell’s Palsy?

-Facial paralysis is the general term for used to describe the loss of the ability to move one side of the face, while Bell’s palsy is a specific type of facial paralysis.
+Facial paralysis is the general term used to describe the loss of the ability to move one side of the face, while Bell’s palsy is a specific type of facial paralysis.

 Facial paralysis is a condition in which the facial muscles become paralyzed.
 Basically, the muscles in the face become paralyzed due to the facial nerve being injured or experiencing some kind of trauma.
 Facial paralysis can also occur due to infection, tumors, and other diseases.